User Guide

 -

-find_event talk competition
+find_event talk competitionreturnsCareer Talk,Coding Competition

 Clearing expired events: clear_expired_event